facebookresearch/Mephisto/CONTRIBUTING.md

 python run_task.py
 ```
 instead.

-### Troubleshooting:
-### There may be a case where this is a baseUrl mismatch.

-For example:
-Suppose you ran the toxicity detection task and then closed it.
-This would use assignmentId=1 and assignmentId=2.

-If you then ran the mnist task, for example, then assignmentId=3 and assignmentId=4 would be used.
-While this task is running you can choose to run cypress tests in a different terminal window by going into the webapp folder and running `npm run test`.

-These tests will fail because the base url of http://localhost:3000/?worker_id=x&assignment_id=1 is not associated with the mnist task, it is associated with toxicity detection.
-The correct react-elements will not show up.

-There is a way to fix this:
-* You can change the base url to the current url that you are on.
-    * Make sure to reset the baseUrl back to default if contributing as the GitHub action will fail otherwise.

 ## Task Contributions
 Generally we encourage people to provide their own blueprints as part of the repo in which they release their code, though if someone creates a strong case for an abstract `Blueprint` that is generally applicable we'd be happy to review it.